-Reblogged from 20 Pounds Of Headlines:
+20 Pounds Of Headlines

 The Associated Press reports the Missouri supreme Court has ruled in favor of keeping three major petition initiative issues on the Missouri November ballot.